hsf-training/hsf-training-cicd-github/content/episodes/09-the-matrix/index.md

 +++
 exercises = 10
 hidden = false
-keypoints = ['Using `matrix` allows to test the code against a combination of versions.'] objectives = ["Don't Repeat Yourself (DRY)", 'Use a single job for multiple jobs'] questions = ['How can we make job templates?'] teaching = 5
+keypoints = ['Using `matrix` allows you to test the code against a combination of versions.'] objectives = ["Don't Repeat Yourself (DRY)", 'Use a single job for multiple jobs'] questions = ['How can we make job templates?'] teaching = 5